Cognigy/Documentation/docs/en/docs/ai/billing.md

 Cognigy xApps offer multi modality interactivity with your end-users.
 Please note that xApps are a separately licensed product feature which require a license agreement with Cognigy.
 You can [learn more about xApps](./xApp/overview.md) in our dedicated xApps documentation.

-Submitting data from an xApp back into the Cognigy.AI platform is treated equally as if an end-user would interact in a normal way, e.g. by sending a chat-input or by talking an utterance in case of a voice-bot.
+When data is submitted from an xApp back into the Cognigy.AI platform, it is handled equivalently to a standard end-user interaction, such as sending a chat input or speaking an utterance in the case of a voice bot.

 #### Scenario 1